William Everett “Bill Matics

 Rev. WILLIAM EVERETT "BILL" MATICS, 88, of Ravenswood, passed away on August 10, 2020.
 Visitation is set for Thursday, August 13, from 5 to 8 p.m., at Roush Funeral Home in Ravenswood.
-Funeral services are set for Friday, August 14, at 2 p.m., at Independent United Brethren Church of Ravenswood.
-Burial will follow in the Ravenswood Cemetery.
+Funeral services are set for Friday, August 14, at 2 p.m., at Independent United Brethren Church of Ravenswood with the Rev. Anton Hager officiating.
+Burial will follow in the Ravenswood Cemetery with full graveside military rites provided by Jackson County Honor Guard.

 Essential reporting in volatile times.